ewellchen/Entanglement_detection/README.md

 # Entanglement Detection by unsupervised neural newtrok

-A Pytorch implementation of the quantum state entanglement detection by learning
+A Pytorch implementation of paper.

 ## Introduction

-This is a implementation of the entanglement detection by unsupervised learning.
+This is the implementation of detecting quantum entanglement via unsupervised learning.

 ## Main Results

-In a compuer with `GeForce GTX 1080` GPU, the ROC of 2-qubit is shown below.
+The ROC of 2-qubit is shown below.

 ![image](https://github.com/ewellchen/Entanglement_detection/tree/master/image/ROC-20.png)